Masterforce Upgrades Brushless Circular Saw with Boost Package

 For more aggressive, quick cuts, you can feel the motor start to drop RPMs under a heavier load.
 It feels a lot like the Pro-level cordless circular saws from just a couple of years ago.
 It’s perfectly capable of making the cut—even compound miter cuts aren’t a problem.
 It’s just not going to have the hot-knife-through-butter feel that today’s premium-level saws do.
 However, it doesn’t have the same high-dollar price tag, either.

 The max cutting capacity at 90º is 2 7/16 inches while at 45º, you can cut up to 1 13/16 inches.

 The bevel maxes out at 56º and a flip-out plastic piece gives you a stop at 45º.
 That handles the majority of common cuts out there, so we don’t have any complaints on the capacity front.

 The Boost upgrade for this saw is primarily an inside job.
 Instead of just using a brushless motor to improve the performance, runtime, and life of the tool, Boost completes the package with updated electronics and a smarter battery system.

-When the tool detects a Boost battery, it is able to call on more power and give it a bump in performance.
-Compared to the previous brushless model, you’ll notice similar performance with a standard battery and a bit more confidence in the cut with a Boost pack.
+When the tool detects a Boost battery, it’s able to call on more power and give it a bump in performance.
+Compared to the previous brushless model, you’ll notice similar performance with a standard battery and more confidence in the cut with a Boost pack.

 Masterforce Boost Cordless Circular Saw Design Notes

 Masterforce sticks with metal components for the base, blade cover, and blade guard.
-Often, high-value saws go for plastic blade guards and I like that Masterforce avoids that temptation.
+Often, high-value saws go for plastic blade guards, and we like that Masterforce avoids that temptation.